micheleantonazzi/intelligent-systems/README.md

 ### Object Clustering

 To obtain proposals for object detection, the authors cluster the classified radar targets with DBSCAN incorporating the predicted class information.
 The radar targets with bike/pedestrian/car predicted labels are clustered in separate steps.
-As a metric, we used a spatial threshold *γ~xy~* on the Euclidean distance in the x, y space, and a separate speed threshold *γ~v~* in velocity dimension.
+As a metric, we used a spatial threshold $\gamma_{xy}$ on the Euclidean distance in the $x, y$ space, and a separate speed threshold $\gamma_v$ in velocity dimension.
 The advantage of clustering each class separately is that no universal parameter set is needed for DBSCAN.
 The authors use different parameters for different classes, e.g. larger radius for cars and small ones for pedestrians.
 Furthermore, swapping the clustering and classification step makes it possible to consider objects with a single reflection.
 The following figure reports three challenging cases  for the cluster classification:

 * **A:** objects may be clustered together (red circle)
 * **B:** large objects may be split up into several clusters